-The north island is a cavers paradise.
+The north island is a cavers’ paradise.
 Some areas have so many caves that it could take a lifetime to explore them.
 One of these karst systems that can be found in the raging river valley has some incredible caves.
 Here you can find the Peat Cave.

 The area close by this cave contains a few other caves carved out of the limestone, caves like the Minigil Cave, the Raging River Cave, and the Deer Cave to name a few.
-All of these karst systems are worthy of the hike in to find them.
+All of these caves are worthy of the hike in to find them.
 The peat cave is one of my favorite caves to visit when you are here, there are no real pitches or choke areas, and you can walk in and go right to the end without getting on your knees.
 A special feature of this cave is the tube section, it’s carved out of white limestone and is pretty cool, looks like something a worm would create but on a much larger scale.

 Caving is not for the faint of heart, and only a few individuals can handle the tight, dark passages that are found in these areas of karst.
 If you are able to go into these caves without freaking out, then you are in for a wonderful adventure traveling through these places of incredible beauty.